NRauh/What-The-Hell-Should-I-Draw/README.md

 ## ToDo

-Want (and, preferably, know how) to contribute to the project?
+Want to contribute to the project?
 Here's some ideas.

 * General
 	- Any helpful fixes to the Javascript/backend files
+	- Any cleaning up on SCSS files
+	- Gzip files
 * Remove punctuation at end of things people add if it exists
-* Remove unnecessary things from /getword json
-* "/" May eventually give some information about how to use the api
-* Implement a way to protect API requests
+* Make the slides and modal have an animation
+* Make LibreJS like the frontend
+* Work on front end accessibility

 ## License

 The MIT License (MIT)

-Copyright (c) 2014 Nate Rauh
+Copyright (c) 2014-2016 Nate Rauh

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal